Berkeley Police Special Response Team (SRT)

-The City of Berkeley Police Department's (BPD) Barricaded Subject Hostage Negotiation Team (BSHNT) has provided a ready response to high threat and risk incidents outside the normal scope of BPD Police patrol responsibilities since 1976.
-The team’s charge is to exercise control over critical incidents such as barricaded subject and hostage situations, service of high risk search and arrest warrants, special circumstance search and rescue operations, special weapons and tactical support for planned and unplanned Departmental operations and tactical support for Crowd Management Team (CMT) operations during incidents involving major violence.
+The City of Berkeley Police Department's (BPD) Special Response Team (SRT) has provided a ready response to high threat and risk incidents outside the normal scope of BPD Police patrol responsibilities since 1976.
+The team’s charge is to exercise control over critical incidents such as barricaded subject and hostage situations, service of high risk search and arrest warrants, special circumstance search and rescue operations, special weapons and tactical support for planned and unplanned Departmental operations and tactical support for crowd control operations during incidents involving major violence.
 The team’s goal is to protect the lives of, and minimize the hazards to, all persons associated with such events.

-The BPD BSHNT is organized into the following elements:
+The BPD SRT is organized into the following elements:

-Command Element: Comprised of one BSHNT Commander who has responsibility for all BSHNT operations, and two Tactical Commanders who have responsibility for their respective tactical teams.
+Command Element: Comprised of one SRT Commander who has responsibility for all SRT operations, and two Tactical Commanders who have responsibility for their respective tactical teams.

 Tactical Element: Comprised of two, 12 member tactical teams that are responsible for tactical missions, including arrest, containment, evacuation, tactical intelligence gathering, rescue, search, security, and support of other planned department operations.